 • 160–200 linear feet per installer per day in empty new builds

-Complex profiles, tall base, or out-of-square rooms slow rates by 20 %.
-Our AI automatically adjusts for those variables based on your floorplan geometry.
+Complex profiles or out-of-square rooms can slow rates by 20%.
+Our AI adjusts for these variables based on floorplan geometry.

 1. Remove existing trim and nails, then vacuum debris